-Lifted trucks are becoming more and more popular around and .
-Whether it’s to enhance off-road capability or purely aesthetic, it’s easy to see why this option is popular with drivers.
+Lifted trucks are becoming more and more popular around Phoenix and Tucson.
+Whether it’s to enhance off-road capability or purely aesthetic, it’s easy to see why this option is popular with Tempe drivers.
 Because of this, a common question we hear at Trucks Only is, “How do I lift my truck?”
 The answer to this question depends on the option you select.

 Although there are important differences among suspension lift kits, body lift kits, and leveling kits, the guide below can help you determine if this task is something you can handle on your own.